Understanding Hydro static Water Pressure and Its Impact on Solenoid Valves

 Valve Functionality

-Normally Closed (NC): Valve remains closed when de-energized; opens when power is applied.
+Normally Closed (NC): Valve remains closed when de-energised; opens when power is applied.

-Normally Open (NO): Valve remains open when de-energized; closes when power is applied.
+Normally Open (NO): Valve remains open when de-energised; closes when power is applied.

 Material Selection

-Stainless Steel: Preferred for aggressive media or higher pressure requirements due to its superior strength and corrosion resistance.
+Stainless Steel Solenoid Valves: Preferred for aggressive media or higher pressure requirements due to its superior strength and corrosion resistance.

 Seal Materials